How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 First-Cut Surcharge

 If the lawn hasn't been mowed in weeks (or months), charge a first-cut surcharge of $25–$75 on top of your regular rate.
+For severely neglected yards with knee-high grass or hidden debris, that surcharge can jump to $75–$150+.
 Overgrown yards take more passes, dull your blades faster, and can hide debris that damages equipment.
 Don't eat that cost to win the customer.
 Most homeowners expect it.

 Add-On Services to Boost Revenue